Sharon Horgan: Production company

 In 2014, Horgan established Merman, an independent production company, with Clelia Mountford, who produced A Young Doctor's Notebook, Mr. Sloane, and Cockroaches.
 The two women met while working on The Week Before Christmas.
 The company now has offices in London, New York City, and Los Angeles.
 Merman has co-produced many shows including Divorce (2016–2019), an American comedy series starring Sarah Jessica Parker, who plays a New York woman going through a lengthy divorce, Horgan also created the series.
 Merman produced the third series of The Increasingly Poor Decisions of Todd Margaret, which aired in early 2016.
 Merman also co-produced the critically acclaimed Catastrophe (2015–2019), BBC comedy Motherland, and W / RTÉ2's Women on the Verge.

-Merman also makes Sky and ABC's Frayed (2019–present) created by comedian Sarah Kendall, which tells the story of wealthy London housewife is forced to return to her hometown in Australia, where she's forced to confront her past and the reasons that caused her to leave years ago.
+Merman also makes Sky and ABC's Frayed (2019–present) created by comedian Sarah Kendall, which tells the story of a wealthy London housewife who is forced to return to her hometown in Australia, where she's forced to confront her past and the reasons that caused her to leave years ago.
 It is a co-production with Guesswork Television.
 Merman has created BBC and Britbox’s There She Goes (2018–present), which centres around Rosie, a severely learning-disabled girl and her family.
 For Channel 4 and Hulu, Merman produces the BAFTA winning This Way Up (2019–present), a comedy about moving on, moving forward and trying to find happiness. Áine, played by writer Aisling Bea, is a whip-smart English-as-a-foreign-language teacher trying to pull her life back together after a "teeny little nervous breakdown".
 Her sister Shona is played by Horgan.
 Merman produces Channel 4 and Amazon's Frank of Ireland (2021–present), created by Domhnall and Brian Gleeson, the hilarious story of a man's hapless search for respect.

 Merman has co-produced its first feature, Herself (2021) alongside Element Pictures, a female-fronted film that follows a broken family's journey to find a home set during the Irish housing crisis.
 Herself had its debut at Sundance in January 2020, was selected for the London Film Festival in October 2020, and was released in Irish and UK cinemas on 10 September 2021.
 Merman co-produced 2021's animated comedy Housebroken for Fox, co-created with Clea Duvall, Jennifer Crittenden, and Gabrielle Allan.

-Merman has recently announced their Starz horror-comedy series Shining Vale, starring Courteney Cox, Greg Kinnear, and Mira Sorvino.
+Merman also produced the Starz horror-comedy series Shining Vale, starring Courteney Cox, Greg Kinnear, and Mira Sorvino.

-The company has won and been nominated for a whole host of awards, including film Herself longlisted for Outstanding British Film at the 2021 BAFTA Film Awards, There She Goes winning Best Returning Comedy-Drama Series at the 2020 C21 International Drama Awards and a Female Performance in a Comedy award at the 2019 BAFTA TV Awards.
+The company has won and been nominated for a whole host of awards, including the film Herself longlisted for Outstanding British Film at the 2021 BAFTA Film Awards, There She Goes winning Best Returning Comedy-Drama Series at the 2020 C21 International Drama Awards and a Female Performance in a Comedy award at the 2019 BAFTA TV Awards.
 Frayed was nominated for five 2019 Australian Academy of Cinema and Television Arts Awards.
 Merman was nominated for Multichannel Production Company of the Year at the 2020 Broadcast Digital Awards and Production Company of the Year at the 2019 Edinburgh TV Awards.